taskiq_pg

 -

-connect_kwargs(Any, default:{}) –additional arguments for creating connection pool.
+**connect_kwargs(Any, default:{}) –Extra kwargs for connection pool creation.

 startup